WrightonLabCSU/DRAM/Development-Notes/Overview.md

 Note on running DRAM2: It is advised, until DRAM2 Trees is complete, to use the command-line option `--no_trees` to skip DRAM2 Trees.

-### Documentation for DRAM2

-The documentation for DRAM2 (Nextflow) is within the GitHub repository directory 'Development-Notes`.
-Within this directory there is this document, `Overview.md`, as well as a documents for `Daily-Development-Notes` - a long day-by-day account of DRAM2 development, `DRAM2-Trees` - a description of DRAM2 Trees process, the status of this process and the path forward, `DRAM2-Databases` - a description of the big picture of how DRAM2 will provide pre-built databases, why we want to provide these databases in this format, and an overview of the various plans forward.